virtual-labs/exp-multiplexer-spice-code-iiith/experiment/experiment-name.md

-## Design of Multiplexer Gates using SPICE Code
+## Design of Multiplexer using SPICE Code